 financial market as a stockbroker trainee.

 After a year of being quite bored with that work I choose to become a bartender,

 which I thought would be much more fun and interesting.
-Got fired from my first
+I was fired from my first

 After seven years of tending bar all over Los Angeles and Hawaii, I went into the

-market was emphatically convincing me to share his insurance office.
+market was emphatically convincing me to share his insurance practice.

-Again I started slow but with much determination and a couple of years of hard
+Again I started out slow... but with much determination and a couple of years of hard

 knocks, I became a top producer for many years in my district.
 I enjoyed meeting